DAZ-Labs/XDC-Master/README.md

 This is Governance Dapp for XinFin.
 Full-Node can apply to become a candidate for masternode.
 Coin Holder can vote for candidates to become masternodes.
 See the detail from technical Whitepaper: https://docs.XinFin.com/whitepaper/](https://docs.XinFin.com/whitepaper/)

 ## Requirements
-- NodeJS (If you get EACCES permission issue, please see: https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)
-- Redis
 - MongoDB
 - Truffle Framework